ahde46/flutter_challenge/README.md

 - Build the app by following MVP architecture.
 - User can switch app to light/dark mode.
 - Dynamic font types.

-#### Instruction
-- Open a new flutter project with latest version. (stable channel)
-- Please submit your submission within <b>7 days</b> by the date of the challenge given.
-- Upload your file into your github account and email the link to lekde@herdhr.com.